Rhythm Nation 1814 (film): Reception

-Music journalist Richard Croft considered it "captivating, saying "Anyone with an interest in music videos, dancing, military jackets or nunchucks – you need to see the short film that accompanied 'Rhythm Nation'.
-It is incredible, one of the top five music videos ever made."
+Elena Gooray of 34th Street Magazine praised the video's overall theme, concept, and wardrobe.
+Music journalist Richard Croft considered it "captivating", saying "It is incredible, one of the top five music videos ever made."
 Croft added, "I've never seen dancing like that in a video, and no matter how many times I see it, I can never look away.
 It's captivating.
-'Rhythm Nation' is the most empowering, come-on-get-up song in the world.
-They should play it before sporting matches like the national anthem.
-Yet the lyrics never say that thinking positively and coming together is all we need to do to achieve our goals – there was work to do in 1989, there's work to do now.
-No struggle, no progress."

-Rolling Stone described the full length piece as a "mini-musical" which "told the morality tale of two shoeshine boys who discover the Rhythm Nation".
+'Rhythm Nation' is the most empowering, come-on-get-up song in the world."Rolling Stone described the full length piece as a "mini-musical" which "told the morality tale of two shoeshine boys who discover the Rhythm Nation".
 The New York Times stated the plot "juxtaposes her dance routines with grim urban imagery and a plot line about drugs versus dreams".
 Chris Willman of The LA Times considered it "ambitious" and "fun", saying "The can-humans-really-do-that? choreography in the three dance numbers is on a par with, and may even top, the best of brother Michael's hoof-happy videos".
-Willman added, "Miss You Much" is full of joy and giddy goofiness, and establishes shyly grinning Janet—a real team player in this big production number—as winsome and human after some of her earlier ice-goddess poses.
-"The Knowledge" and "Rhythm Nation" are angrier performances; the former is a bravura solo rooftop dance, with Jackson breaking windows and knocking over objects in rage at the dying of the light.
-What connects these numbers is an anti-drug story, unfortunately bolstered by the glitziness-among-the-L.A.-ruins imagery of "Blade Runner."
-Director Dominic Sena's "slick penchant for neato futuristic grime" was also praised, adding "the big-bass songs and the dazzling dancing say what the hokey script can't.
-Her feet, her body, her grace and her lightning speed are fine arguments for sobriety indeed."
+Willman added, "What connects these numbers is an anti-drug story, unfortunately bolstered by the glitziness-among-the-L.A.-ruins imagery of "Blade Runner."
+Director Dominic Sena's "slick penchant for neato futuristic grime" was also praised, adding "the big-bass songs and the dazzling dancing say what the hokey script can't."

-In 2022, the music video was noted by computer security researchers for its ability to cause certain laptop hard drives manufactured in 2005 to malfunction.
-This was caused by tones in the video which matched the hard drive's natural resonant frequencies.